Freakwill/pyrimidine/README.md

     def decode(self):
         """Decode a binary chromosome

-        if the sequence of 0-1 represents a real number, then overide the method to transform it to a nubmer
+        if the sequence of 0-1 represents a real number, then override the method to transform it to a number
         """

 class ExampleIndividual(BaseIndividual):